Foreign relations of Hezbollah: Alleged relationship with al-Qaeda

-Nasrallah, Hezbollah leader also condemned the 9/11 attacks and the methods of Al-Qaeda and their former leader Osama Bin Laden in an interview where he stated "What do the people who worked in those two World Trade Center towers, along with thousands of employees, women and men, have to do with war that is taking place in the Middle East? ? ...
-Therefore we condemned this act—and any similar act we condemn. ...
-I said nothing about the Pentagon, meaning we remain silent.
-We neither favored nor opposed that act ....
-Well, of course, the method of Osama bin Laden, and the fashion of bin Laden, we do not endorse them.
-And many of the operations that they have carried out, we condemned them very clearly."

 Michel Samaha, Lebanon's former minister of information, has said that Hezbollah has been an important ally of the government in the war against terrorist groups, and described the "American attempt to link Hezbollah to al-Qaeda" to be "astonishing".

 As part of a surge of intersectarian support for Hezbollah during the 2006 Israel-Lebanon conflict, Ayman al-Zawahiri, al-Qaeda's deputy leader, called for Muslims to rise up in a holy war against Zionists and join the fighting in Lebanon.

 Hezbollah is also fighting against the Al-Qaeda affiliated Al-Nusra Front, later became Tahrir al-Sham Syrian rebel group in the Syrian Civil War on the same side as Assad's pro-government forces.

 al-Mahdi Army

 Hezbollah claims that it forbids its fighters entry into Iraq for any reason, and that no Hezbollah units or individual fighters have entered Iraq to support any Iraqi faction fighting the United States.
 On 2 April 2004, Iraqi cleric and Mahdi Army founder Muqtada al-Sadr announced his intention to form chapters of Hezbollah and Hamas in Iraq, and Mahdi senior member Abu Mujtaba claimed they were choosing 1,500 fighters to go to Lebanon.